Back to homepage

 • Go to the Fields (menu_fields) tab.

-• Drag the hierarchies to the Report Filters area.
+• Drag the fields to the Report Filters area.

 The separate tabs of the report filters appear above the grid.
-Click them and choose the members to display on the grid.
+Click on them and choose the members based on which the data on the grid will be filtered.
+Then, click the APPLY button to apply the filters to the report.

 WebDataRocks offers customization of the pivot table.